How to revise efficiently without wasting time or burning out

 Once revision is planned effectively, focus on learning from mistakes to improve faster.

-Used by experienced teachers and examiners
+• Are recommended by experienced teachers and examiners

-Effective across Maths, English, and Science
+• Work across Maths, English, and Science